 You may view and download the job descriptions below:

-- Graduate Assistant for the Division of Education, Child Life, and Family Studies
+- Graduate Assistant for the Division of Education, School of Graduate and Professional Programs

 - Graduate Assistant for the Division of Social Work, Leadership and Policy

 - Graduate Assistant for the School of Arts & Sciences

 - Graduate Assistant for the Office of Academic Affairs

 - Graduate Assistant for the Department of Policy and Leadership

 - Graduate Assistant for the Office of Government & External Affairs and Strategic Partnership/Mattahunt